uagc-it-readiness/front-end-development-course-assignments/Assignment2/ReadMe.md

 # Assignment 2
 In this assignment, we will be doing some HTML we have already covered, some new HTML, and some basic CSS.
-We will also have a file directory path excercise.
+We will also have a file directory path exercise.

 ## Part 1 - Review
 Practice your HTML by performing the following updates to index.html inside of the Essay folder.